microsoft/Flash_University/CLR_via_CSharp/Overview.md

 #### Srikar's Opinions on why certain things are skipped:
 - Chapter 2,3
     - A little more advanced/not as hands on for teaching a "C# course"
+- Chapter 5
+    - boxing and unboxing
+    - dynamic primitive types
+        I Want to get back to these, I think i'm ready to get this one this time around